 Moving into a new house is an exciting milestone.
 As you settle in and start organizing your home, one important area that shouldn’t be overlooked is your lawn.
 Your lawn is your home’s first impression to neighbors, and taking the time to care for it early on can set the stage for a beautiful, lush outdoor space.
-Whether you’re new to lawn care or simply starting fresh, this lawn care checklist will guide you through the essential steps to ensure your yard thrives after the move.
+If you’re a new homeowner looking for basic lawn care, this lawn care checklist will guide you through the essential steps to ensure your yard thrives after the move.

 Assess The Current Condition Of Your Lawn